fvwmorg/fvwmorg.github.io/Wiki/Config/PagesAndDesks/index.md

 ---
-layout : wiki
+layout: wiki
-title : Pages and Desks
+title: Pages and Desks
-type : config
+type: config
-weight : 470
+weight: 470
-description : |
+description: |
   Fvwm supports multiple Virtual Desktops.
 And more you can also split each Desktop up into an nxm grid of Pages.